Lü Dongbin: Yellow Millet Dream

 The exact age of Lü Yan when this incident occurred varies in the tellings, from 20 years of age to 40.

 Ten trials of Lü Dongbin

-A story has it that when in Chang An, Lü was tested by Zhongli Quan ten times before Quan took him in as a disciple and Lü subsequently became immortal.
+Legend has that while he was in Chang'an, Lü had to pass ten tests by Zhongli Quan before Quan took him in as a disciple and Lü could subsequently cultivate into an immortal.
 These ten trials are described below.